Tom Hanks, Rita Wilson test positive for coronavirus

-While in Australia, Tom Hanks and Rita Wilson tested positive for the new coronavirus, COVID-19.
+While in Australia, Tom Hanks and his wife Rita Wilson tested positive for the new coronavirus, COVID-19.
 Hanks posted the news on social media Wednesday.

-The New York Times said the pair were in Australia for the pre-production for a film about Elvis Presley for Warner Bros.
+The New York Times said the pair were in Australia for the pre-production for a film about Elvis Presley's life for Warner Bros.
 In the film, two-time Oscar winner Hanks plays Presley’s longtime manager Colonel Tom Parker.

 RELATED: President Trump suspends travel between US and Europe for 30 days over coronavirus